DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/hub.md

 ### Hub

-A **hub** is a container within the information hub which is used to build and store your data processing rules and related metadata.
+A **hub** is a container within the integration hub which is used to build and store your data processing rules and related metadata.

 #### Creating a new hub